whiteblock/p2p-tests/README.md

   * Latency between nodes:
     * What is the maximum amount of network latency each individual node can tolerate before performance begins to degrade?
     * What are the security implications of high degrees of latency?
-    * Are there any other unforeseen issues which may arise from network conditions for which we can’t accommodate via traditional code?
+    * Are there any other unforeseen issues which may arise from network conditions for which we can’t immediately accommodate?
-  * Latency between shards.
   * Intermittent blackout conditions
   * High degrees of packet loss
   * Bandwidth constraints (various bandwidth sizes)